-Part 5 of our 6-part blog series, What you Need to Know About Reciprocating Gas Compressors
+Part 5: What you Need to Know About Reciprocating Gas Compressors

 Shaking forces are an inherent part of the operation of reciprocating natural gas compressors.
 As we’ve explored in previous blogs, understanding and managing the causes of these shaking forces is a key design consideration.
 This is because excessive shaking or vibration due to unbalanced forces and pulsation is directly associated with mechanical failure.